Byzantine–Ottoman wars: Rise of the Ottomans: 1265–1328

-While the Turks were occupying and devastating Lydia and Mysia, Osman attempted, after the Battle of Bapheus, to take the great pass leading to Bythinia.
-Devastating everything in their path, the Ottomans overran the population in the countryside, which, at that time of the year, was busy with heavy field work while gathering the harvest.
-Many peasants were massacred, others taken as slaves.
-A few managed to find refuge in the nearby fortified towns.
-Most of the refugees took shelter in Nicomedia.
-Osman Decided not to attack it for the time being due to its strong walls.
-Byzantine historian George Pachymeres reports that every day, "A veritable anthill of panic-stricken, exhausted people arrived in Nicomedia.
-Not one of these fugitives had been spared the loss of his property or the sorrow of lamenting the death of a near relative.
-The women bewailed the death of their husbands, mothers—the death of their children, sisters—the death of their brothers.
-Along the roads leading to Nicomedia lay women, the elderly, and abandoned children.
-In the city itself, filled with refugees and besieged by the enemy, famine and sicknesses soon made their appearance."

 After these defeats, Andronikos was in no position to send substantial forces.
 In 1320, Andronikos II's grandson, Andronikos III, was disinherited following the death of his father, Michael IX, the Emperor's son and heir apparent.
 The following year, Andronikos III retaliated by marching on Constantinople and was given Thrace as an appanage.
 He kept on pressing for his inheritance and, in 1322, was made co-emperor.
 This culminated in the Byzantine civil war of 1321–1328, in which Serbia backed Andronikos II and the Bulgarians backed his grandson.
 Eventually Andronikos III emerged triumphant on May 23, 1328.
 As Andronikos III consolidated his hold on Byzantium, the Ottomans succeeded in taking Bursa from the Byzantines in 1326.

 Byzantium counter: 1328–1341

-Andronikos III's reign was to be marked by Byzantium's last genuine and promising attempt at restoring "the glory that was once Rome".
-In 1329, Byzantine troops were sent to meet the Ottoman forces who had been blockading, and in effect laying siege to, Nicaea since 1301.
-Byzantine counter-attacks coupled with the scale of Nicaea's defenses had frustrated the Ottomans' attempts at taking any cities.
-The capture of localities situated near Nicaea was also accompanied by devastation and large-scale massacres.